abinit/abinit/doc/tutorial/base1.md

 ```

 We will do most of the actions of this tutorial in this working directory.
-Now copy the *tbase1_x.files* files file inside *Work* with:

-    cp ../tbase1_x.files .

-Edit the *tbase1_x.files*.
-It is not very long (only 6 lines).
-It gives the information needed for the code to build other file names.
-The original version of the files file is:

-{% dialog tests/tutorial/Input/tbase1_x.files %}

-Modify the first and second lines of *tbase1_x.files* file, so that it reads:

-    tbase1_1.in
-    tbase1_1.out
+Let's now run the code ...

 !!! tip

-    You will discover more about this file in [[help:abinit#intro|section 1.1]]
-    of the help file.
-Please, read it now.

-Later, you will **modify again** these lines, to treat more cases.
-Make sure that the last line, gives the correct location of the pseudopotential file.
+    The [[help:abinit#intro|section 1.1]] of the ABINIT help file explains how to run ABINIT.
+    You might read it now, then follow the commands hereafter.

-Close *tbase1_x.files* then copy *$ABI_TESTS/tutorial/Input/tbase1_1.in* in *Work*:
+Copy *$ABI_TESTS/tutorial/Input/tbase1_1.in* in *Work*:

     cp ../tbase1_1.in .

-Also later, we will look at this file, and learn about its content.
+Later, we will look at this file, and learn about its content.
 For now, you will try to run the code.
-So, in the *Work* directory, type:
+In the *Work* directory, type:

-    abinit < tbase1_x.files > log 2> err &
+    abinit tbase1_1.in >& log &

 Wait a few seconds ... it's done!
 You can look at the content of the *Work* directory with the **ls** command.